samrose/foodwagon/README.md

 - http://localhost:4000/api/mobile_food_facilities?name_contains=cheesesteak

 ## Deploying the application to production servers
-Docker compose is used so that someone may still run this project on their local computer, albeit in production mode.
+`docker compose` is used in the above steps so that someone may still run this project on their local computer, albeit in production mode.
 But the application `Dockerfile` itself is intended to be usable as a production release method.

 However, if this `Dockerfile` were used in to deploy the application in production, the environment it is deployed to would have the following requirements: